faizanakram99/InvoiceSales/README.md

         username:  user_name
         password:  password

--Replace `user_name` with you gmail `username` and `your_password` with your gmail password.
-For other mail server configuration there is some additional configuration which can be checked from symfony documentation online.
+- Replace `user_name` with you gmail `username` and `your_password` with your gmail password.
+- For other mail server configuration there is some additional configuration which can be checked from symfony documentation online.

-# Finally Run `php app/console server:run` and open `localhost:8000` in browser to start the app.
+**Finally Run `php app/console server:run` and open `localhost:8000` in browser to start the app.**